ywfan/mnn-H/README.md

 ```

-The code for Kohn-Sham map is same as that for NLSE.
+The code for Kohn-Sham map is same as that for NLSE, thus we only provide the code for NLSE.